3. Assessment of Taught Schemes

 3. The University shall make reasonable adjustments for candidates with particular needs, in compliance with the requirements of prevailing legislation and subject to approval by Academic Board and its sub-committees.

-The Assistant Registrar (Examinations) (or the Mauritius Examinations Syndicate in AUM)
+The Assistant Registrar (Examinations)

 (i) Appointment of invigilators and the making of arrangements for invigilation of examinations (so that normally one invigilator acts for each group of fifty candidates or fewer);